DanielOaks/howto/networking/secure-connections.md

 A communication channel can be secure if it has:

-- **Authentication**: Both sides can be sure of who they're talking to.
+- **Authentication**: One or both sides can be sure of who they're talking to.
 - **Confidentiality**: Nobody can spy and discover what's being said in the middle.
 - **Integrity**: Nobody can replace, replay, or tamper with messages in the middle.